PHCEAC/NotTheQubesHandbook/doc/400-hardware.md

 ### IOMMU groups

+TODO: make it create a file with a dated filename.

+Launch the Dom0 as a regular linux kernel. then run:

 for d in /sys/kernel/iommu_groups/*/devices/*; do n=${d#*/iommu_groups/*}; n=${n%%/*}; printf 'IOMMU group %s ' "$n"; lspci -nns "${d##*/}"; done

 ### misc note on starting a second x server